Cat4848/personal-library/README.md

 ## Available Scripts

-In the project "client" directory, you can run:
+In the "client" directory, you can run:

 ### `npm start`